MAKE!

 • Takach etching/relief floor model 36” x 60”

-• Dark room with chemistry for image on and photogravure
+• Dark room with chemistry and photogravure

 • Etching lab with large upright tanks for copper and steel plate etching